/

 example.com.
 IN NS ns1.example.com.

-In this example, the NS record specifies that the name servers "ns1.example.com" and "ns2.example.com" are authoritative servers for the domain example.com.
+In this example, the NS record specifies that the name servers ns1.example.com and ns2.example.com are authoritative servers for the domain example.com.

 PTR-record (reverse lookup name)